sonny-maan/Sadiq-s-Scooters/README.md

 ```
 As a User
-So that my world doesn't get overpopulated,
+So that my world doesn't get overpopulated
 I want people to disappear when they reach their destination
 ```